-Thus Lucius had eaten the muggle sandwich and he'd enjoyed it too, since it contained foods they didn't have in their storeroom at the villa.
-By the time Narcissa finally arrive, he was back in front of the incubator watching his grandson sleep.
-He greeted Narcissa with a hug and she beamed at him with a smile that could only be possible with proper sleep.
+Lucius had eaten the muggle sandwich and he'd enjoyed it too, since it contained foods they didn't have in their storeroom at the villa.
+By the time Narcissa finally arrived, he was back in front of the incubator watching his grandson sleep.
+He greeted her with a hug and she beamed at him with a smile that could only be possible with proper sleep.

 "How is he doing?"
 Narcissa asked in French, looking over at her grandson.